Central Air Conditioner Cost – HVAC Systems

-Keeping the cost of a central air conditioner installation within reason is part of the overall budget plan for new home construction, remodeling or renovation projects.
-Determining central air conditioner prices for repair or replacement may seem like a simple process, but there’s a little more to it than first meets the eye.
+Keeping the HVAC system costs of a central air conditioner installation within reason is part of the overall budget plan for new home construction, remodeling or renovation projects.
+Determining central air conditioning costs for a repair or replacement on your HVAC system may seem like a simple process, but there’s a little more to it than first meets the eye.

-The key to determining the system size needed for your home can be calculated in several ways.
-It is important that the calculation be accurate so that you purchase a system adequate to do the job.
-An oversized unit or one not large enough to do the job is the last thing you want, as both problems impact the initial cost of the unit and the operating cost, over time.
+The key to determining the HVAC system size needed for your home can be calculated in several ways.
+It is important that the calculation be accurate so that you purchase an HVAC system adequate to do the job.
+An oversized air conditioning unit or one not large enough to do the job is the last thing you want, as both problems impact the initial air conditioner installation cost of the unit and the operating cost, over time.

 For example, a 1300 square foot home in Tampa, Florida runs efficiently with a 3 ton A/C variable speed system with a SEER rating of 15 and a heat pump with a HSPF rating of 8.6.

 Current prices, depending on system choice, range from Rheem’s 2 to 5-ton unit, 13 SEER rating and 80 percent AFUE starting at $2,300 to Bryant’s Evolution system with 2 to 5 tons cooling, 80 percent AFUE, 15 SEER, and 40,000 to 100,000 BTUs at $4,900.

 Other factors specific to your home can result in an increase or decrease in unit size.
 Along with the square footage, the location of your home is also a factor since seasonal temperatures will play a role in system size.
 The condition of the home is also a factor.
 A home that is not well insulated or needs basic repairs, such as caulking and sealing, can also directly affect the sizing calculation.